 Today, we are especially proud to see that journey reflected in Bridging Worlds.
-This book grew out of a 2011 conference on heritage languages and social cohesion that we organized at the Lycée Français de New York.
+The book grew out of a 2011 conference on heritage languages and social cohesion that we organized at the Lycée Français de New York.
 The conversations that began there—among scholars, educators, and advocates—sparked collaborations that ultimately came together in this volume.

 Jane, it has been an honor building this bridge together.

-Link to purchase the book and support CALEC:
+Purchase the book and support CALEC:

 https://lnkd.in/erHRbHvz